 Open the full Ask Rio Times →

 Uruguay is a small, stable South American country wedged between Argentina and Brazil.
-Orsi leads a centre-left coalition and is now one of the region’s last major left-of-centre presidents after a wave of conservative wins.
+Orsi leads a centre-left coalition, and he is now one of the region’s last major left-of-centre presidents after a wave of conservative wins.

 What the Kast Uruguay visit delivered

 The headline result was on security.
-Uruguay agreed to join the Santiago Accord, a Chile-led initiative to coordinate the fight against transnational organized crime that already groups Argentina, Bolivia, Ecuador, Peru and Paraguay.
+Uruguay agreed to join the Santiago Accord, a Chile-led plan to coordinate the fight against transnational organized crime that already groups Argentina, Bolivia, Ecuador, Peru and Paraguay.

 Why it matters for the region